Get Involved

 Islands of coherence

-Given the scale and of the multiple crises we face, it may not be possible now to transition peacefully into anything like the kind of ecological civilisation that would ensure a liveable planet for our children's children to inherit from us.
+Given the scale and severity of the multiple crises we face globally, it's hard to believe that it's even possible now to transition into anything like the kind of society that would ensure a liveable planet for our children's children to inherit from us.
+However, our collective is choosing to believe that such a transition is still just possible and, alongside many others who who are making the same choice, we're doing what we can to help bring it about.

 Get involved

-If you're inspired by our mission and want to get involved, you can do so in any of the following ways.
+If you're inspired by our mission, you can get involved in any of the following ways.

 Join our online hub